SnehalDikhale/realsense_gazebo_plugin/README.md

 This package is used to obtain color and depth image and depth registered points from a RS200 camera attached to the wrist of a Franka Emika Panda Robot.

-## Parts used for by Panda Simulation
+## Parts used for Panda Simulation

-rs200
+Added the [Realsense xacro] ( https://github.com/SnehalD14/realsense_gazebo_plugin/blob/master/urdf/realsense-RS200.macro.xacro ) to Panda urdf xacro file in ```franka_description```

-Point Cloud Demo can be obtained by running
+Generated a point cloud from the depth image by running

 ```
 roslaunch realsense_gazebo_plugin depth_proc.launch